hsemple/pythongis_tutorials/source/intro_programs.rst

 **Deliverables**

-1. Submit the source code of your program as well as screenshot showing that the program successfully ran in Python.
+Submit the source code of your programs as well as screenshots showing that the programs successfully ran in Python.